 («Control information used by Google to show you ads») and https://adssettings.google.com/authenticated?hl=en («Control the ads you see»).

-The FMH incorporates buttons for the following social media on its website: Facebook, Twitter and Google+.
+The FMH incorporates on its website buttons for the social media listed below.
 These buttons only provide a link to the relevant social media service.
-The FMH has no control of the data collected by these social networks.
-More information on the data collected and data processing methods can be found on the websites of the relevant social media and under their privacy policies.
+However, the FMH has no control of the data collected by these social networks.
+More information can be found on the websites of the relevant social media and under their privacy policies and data protection conditions.

-Address of social media services and URL with data privacy policies:
+Addresses of the social media services and URL with the corresponding data privacy policies:

 Duration of personal data retention

-Within the scope of the applicable data protection law and to the extent required by the law (such as in the case of the GDPR), you have the right to information, amendments, deletion, the right to restrict the processing of data and otherwise to refuse permission to our processing of your personal data as well as the publication of certain personal data for the purpose of transfer to another office (“data portability”).
+Within the scope of the applicable data protection law and to the extent required by the law (such as in the case of the GDPR), you have the right to access, rectification, erasure, the right to restriction of processing or to object to our data processing in addition the right to receive certain personal data for transfer to another controller (“data portability”).

 Please note, however, that we reserve the right to enforce the restrictions required by law in cases where we are obliged to store or process certain data, have an overriding interest in so doing (to the extent that we may call on it) or require it to assert claims.
 If this incurs any costs for you, we will notify you in advance.

 Please note that exercising these rights may be conflict with contractual agreements and may result, for example, in premature termination of contract or incurred costs.
 In such cases we will notify you in advance where this is not already contractually regulated.

 Moreover, every data subject has the right to legally enforce their claims or file a complaint with the responsible data protection authority.
 The responsible data protection authority in Switzerland is the Federal Data Protection and Information Commissioner (http://www.edoeb.admin.ch).

 You have the right to block any disclosure of your data to third parties.
 In this case, the personal data of doctors are used only for: